Asymptotically Optimal Inapproximability of Maxmin $k$-Cut Reconfiguration: Proof Overview of -hardness of Approximation

-\begin{itemize} \item \textbf{(Idea 1)} Consider the ``striped'' pattern represented by a $k$-coloring of $[k]^2$ as if it were encoding $[2]$; e.g., the horizontal stripe represents $1$, while the vertical stripe represents $2$.
-This encoding can be thought of as a \emph{very redundant} error-correcting code from $[2]$ to $[k]^{k^2}$.
+\begin{description} \item[Idea 1:] Consider the ``striped'' pattern represented by a $k$-coloring of $[k]^2$ as if it were encoding $[2]$; i.e., the ``horizontally striped'' pattern represents $1$, whereas the ``vertically striped'' pattern represents $2$.
+This encoding can be thought of as a \emph{very redundant} error-correcting code from $[2]$ to $[k]^{[k]^2}$.

+\item[Idea 2:] Given a graph $G=(V,E)$ and a collection of $|V|$ $k$-colorings of $[k]^2$ for each vertex of $G$, we test if these $k$-colorings encode a \emph{proper} $2$-coloring of $G$.
+Specifically, we will design a probabilistic verifier that checks if (1) a $k$-coloring of $[k]^2$ associated with each vertex of $G$ is close to a striped pattern, and (2) a pair of $k$-colorings of $[k]^2$ corresponding to each edge of $G$ encode different colors.
+In the subsequent sections, we will introduce the following three auxiliary verifiers to achieve this requirement: \textbf{Stripe}, \textbf{consistency}, and \textbf{edge verifiers}. \end{description}